-Financial Cost of Data Quality
+The Financial Cost of Data Quality

-Data Quality Cost to Productivity
+Data Quality’s Cost to Productivity

-These issues sap productivity and force people to do a lot of manual work.
-The New York Times called this being a janitor. “too much handcrafted work — what data scientists call “data wrangling,” “data munging” and “data janitor work” — is still required.
-Data scientists, according to interviews and expert estimates, spend from 50 percent to 80 percent of their time mired in this more mundane labor of collecting and preparing unruly digital data, before it can be explored for useful nuggets.”
+These issues sap productivity and force people to do too much manual work.
+The New York Times noted that this can lead to what data scientists call ‘data wrangling’, ‘data munging’ and ‘data janitor’ work.
+Data scientists, according to interviews and expert estimates, spend from 50 percent to 80 percent of their time mired in this more mundane labor of collecting and preparing unruly digital data, before it can be explored for useful nuggets.

 With so many transactions, changes can often fly under the radar:

-- A specific field is changed by a merchant (e.g. field: “brand name”)
+- A specific field is changed by a merchant (e.g., field: “brand name”).

-- Field translation prior to reporting fails, and is reported as “null”
+- Field translation prior to reporting fails, and is reported as “null”.

 Setting back the data analytics effort, the data quality team had to fix the initial data and start analyzing again.
-In the meantime, the company was pursuing misguided business strategies – costing lost time for all teams, damaging credibility for the data analytics team, adding uncertainty as to the reliability of their data, and creating lost or wrong decisions based on the incorrect data.
+In the meantime, the company was pursuing misguided business strategies – costing lost time for all teams, damaging credibility for the data analytics team, adding uncertainty as to the reliability of their data and creating lost or incorrect decisions based on the incorrect data.

-Applying AI-powered Analytics to Ensure Good Data Quality
+Applying AI-Powered Analytics to Ensure Good Data Quality

 Artificial Intelligence can be used to rapidly transform vast volumes of big data into trusted business information.
-Machine Learning can automatically learn your data metrics’ normal behavior, then discover any anomaly and alert on it.
+Machine learning can automatically learn your data metrics’ normal behavior, then discover any anomaly and alert on it.
 With Anodot’s AI-powered analytics solution, you can rapidly transform your vast volumes of critical data into trusted business information.

 Data scientists, business managers and knowledge workers alike all have a responsibility to implement the best tools to ensure that false data doesn’t impact critical decisions.